twicerain/twicerain.github.io/content/posts/what I learnt building rainrain.io.md

 let alone interactive 3D experiences.

 With one week left, I decided that I needed to take a step back and start with a more _realistic goal_.
-After reconsidering I realised I don't need a portfolio for audio and images when [services for that](https://rainrain.io/links/) already exist.
+After reconsidering, I realised I don't need a portfolio for audio and images when [services for that](https://rainrain.io/links/) already exist.

 As a result of that, I now have a website.
 It doesn't have all the bells and whistles,